anharrington/handsonpython/rstP/strings3.rst

 If you want to reach a
-systematic reference from inside Idle, go to :menuselection:`Help --> Python Docs --> Library Reference`, and (for Python 3.4 at least) Section 4 Built-in Types, and then Section 4.7.1, String Methods.
-(This depends on you being attached to the Internet, or having idle configured to look at a local copy of the official Python documentation.)
-Many methods use features we have not discussed yet, but currently accessible methods are ``capitalize``, ``title``, ``strip``, ``rfind``, ....
+systematic reference from inside Idle, go to :menuselection:`Help --> Python Docs --> Library Reference`, and find the section Built-in Types, and then the subsection for type str.
+Many methods use
+features we have not discussed yet, but currently accessible methods are ``capitalize``, ``title``, ``strip``, ``rfind``, ....